gpshead/life_circle/8bit/README.md

 high enough for my dotstar LEDs to read zero/one even though they require 5V logic.

-If 3V logic gives you trouble, you can also run the Gemma at 5V if you have any issues with this or want to increase its speed to a whopping 16Mhz in your code.
+If 3V logic gives you trouble, you can also run the Gemma at 5V.
 To do so, supply 5V DC to the `3V` pad on the Gemma _with no other power connection (no USB or JST or `Vout`)_, bypassing its tiny 3v3 voltage regulator.
 I programmed my Gemma this was as I was using a 5V Arduino.
 Other than the power and data LEDs being brighter than usual, I had no issues.
 YMMV.

 The attiny85 is a very versatile device.
 It can also run at 5V.
 Do not try this on modern microcontrollers!
 These 8-bit AVRs are very versatile.  =)